DennisFaucher/Terraform-vSphere/README.md

 All VMware software can be downloaded and installed without a license for 180 days
 ### Virtual Machine Template
-* In the second ESXi host, create a CentOS VM and clone to a template When done, your vCenter will look something like this:
+* In the second ESXi host, create a CentOS VM and clone to a template.
+It is _very_ important that your master CentOS VM boots to a usable IP address before you clone to a template.
+Terraform will not run to completion nor successfully customize the new VM unless the new VM can be reached over IP.

+When done, your vCenter will look something like this:

 Hosts and Clusters